khoj-ai/khoj/documentation/docs/features/online_search.md

 ## Self-Hosting

+### Search

 Online search can work even with self-hosting!
+You have a few options:

+- If you're using Docker, online search should work out of the box with [searxng](https://github.com/searxng/searxng) using our standard `docker-compose.yml`.
-Khoj uses [JinaAI's reader API](https://jina.ai/reader/) to search online and read webpages by default.
+- For a non-local, free solution, you can use [JinaAI's reader API](https://jina.ai/reader/) to search online and read webpages.
 You can get a free API key via https://jina.ai/reader.
 Set the `JINA_API_KEY` environment variable to your Jina AI reader API key to enable online search.

-To improve online search, set the `SERPER_DEV_API_KEY` environment variable to your [Serper.dev](https://serper.dev/) API key.
+- To get production-grade, fast online search, set the `SERPER_DEV_API_KEY` environment variable to your [Serper.dev](https://serper.dev/) API key.
 These search results include additional context like answer box, knowledge graph etc.

+### Webpage Reading

+Out of the box, you **don't have to do anything to enable webpage reading**.
+Khoj will automatically read webpages by using the `requests` library.
+To get more distributed and scalable webpage reading, you can use the following options:

+- If you're using Jina AI's reader API for search, it should work automatically for webpage reading as well.
+- For scalable webpage scraping, you can use [Firecrawl](https://www.firecrawl.dev/).
+Create a new [Webscraper](http://localhost:42110/server/admin/database/webscraper/add/).
+Set your Firecrawl API key to the Api Key field, and set the type to Firecrawl.
-For advanced webpage reading, set the `OLOSTEP_API_KEY` environment variable to your [Olostep](https://www.olostep.com/) API key.
-This has a higher success rate at reading webpages than the default webpage reader.
+- For advanced webpage reading, you can use [Olostep](https://www.olostep.com/).
+This has a higher success rate at reading webpages than the default webpage readers.
+Create a new [Webscraper](http://localhost:42110/server/admin/database/webscraper/add/).
+Set your Olostep API key to the Api Key field, and set the type to Olostep.